Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 Overview
 --------

-This section presents some informations regarding the hardware and software infrastructure recommended to run a server-side Orge instance.
+This section presents some information regarding the hardware and software infrastructure recommended to run a server-side Orge instance.

 An Orge server is the part of the Orge system which is linking the simulated world to remote peers.
 It is neither responsible for the world simulation nor for the client-side processing; it is the interface in-between.

 It allows to inject events and retrieve informations from the Orge virtual world, which otherwise would live its life in a black box.

 An Orge server must be able to handle multiple clients interacting concurrently with the same universe.

 A logical Orge server can be made of several software servers, instantiated on the same computer or in a set of networked computers (ex: a cluster).
 It allows to share the load (memory, network and processing power) and to have communicating gateways between a set of simulated worlds.